-During the reporting year, we strengthened opportunities for greater collaboration and communication across the VRB including twice weekly senior staff and registry discussions, weekly Conference Registrar meetings and monthly ADR forums.
+During the reporting year, we strengthened opportunities for greater collaboration and communication across the VRB including twice weekly senior staff and registry discussions, weekly Conference Registrar meetings and monthly ADR practice forums.
 These meetings have allowed us to engage members and staff in consultation around our transformation journey and harness a shared vision for how we deliver justice to veterans.
-During our remote work arrangements in response to COVID19 we have also engaged staff in a daily 'stand-ups' and weekly one on one meetings to ensure that our people continued to feel connected and engaged in keeping justice alive for veterans.
+During our remote work arrangements in response to the ongoing COVID19 pandemic we have also engaged staff in daily 'stand-ups' and weekly one on one meetings to ensure that our people continue to feel connected and engaged in keeping justice alive for veterans.